 Methods and tools for modelling magnetic properties

-We are active in developing computational approaches for modelling, understanding, and predicting magnetic properties, which are implemented in our three main codes: PHI, MAGELLAN and CC-FIT2.
-Currently we're looking at developing new methods for modelling CW EPR spectra, DEER spectra, and extracting information on magnetic populations from dynamic magnetic data.
+We are active in developing computational approaches for modelling, understanding, and predicting magnetic properties, which are implemented in three popular codes: PHI, MAGELLAN and CC-FIT2.
+We have also recently developed tools for calculating hyperfine coupling from first principles using CASSCF-SO methods, and calculating spin-phonon or vibronic coupling parameters analytically.

-We are interested in the fundamental intramolecular magnetic interactions that occur within complexes of f-elements.
-This project encompasses both measurement and theory, and attempts to find appropriate models or rules that govern such interactions.
+We are interested in the fundamental intramolecular magnetic interactions that occur within complexes of d- or f-elements.
+This work encompasses both measurement and theory, and attempts to find appropriate models or rules that govern such interactions.